-Annex 1 reports information about the uprating indices used to update (or backdate) monetary variables from the mid-point of the data year (October 2020 for FRS 2020/21) to the mid-point of the policy years applying on 30 June (i.e. October 2022 to October 2026) (see also the Uprating Indices table accessible via tab "Country Tools" in the User Interface).
+Annex 1 reports information about the uprating indices used to update (or backdate) monetary variables from the mid-point of the data year (October 2021 for FRS 2021/22) to the mid-point of the policy years applying on 30 June (i.e. October 2023 to October 2027) (see also the Uprating Indices table accessible via tab "Country Tools" in the User Interface).
 No other updating adjustments are employed.
 Thus, the distributions of characteristics (such as employment status and demographic variables) as well as the distribution of each income source that is not simulated remain as they were in the original fiscal year.

-For the simulation of 2023/24 policy year onwards, we uprate the financial values of income variables using the latest forecast of earnings and prices made by the Office for Budget Responsibility.32
+For forward projections, we uprate financial values using the latest forecasts reported by the Office for Budget Responsibility.